 5. What defenses are available?

 Generally, the plaintiff carries the burden of proof before the court.
-In practice the manufacturer and/or the marketing authorization holder (or the importer, should the importer market the product) can build the defense on arguments such as:
+In practice the manufacturer and/or the marketing authorization holder (or the importer, should the importer market the product) can build a defense with arguments such as:

 - negligent / incorrect use of the product;

-- the reasonable assumption that the product was not faulty at the time it was put on the market or that any fault had occurred later;
+- a reasonable assumption that the product was not faulty at the time it was put on the market or that any fault had occurred later;

 - the product was not produced by the defendant;

-- in the case of a manufacturer of a component, that the defect is attributable to the design of the product in which the component has been fitted or to the instructions given by the manufacturer of the product.
+- where the manufacturer of a component of the product is concerned, the defect is attributable to the design of the product in which the component has been fitted or to the instructions given by the manufacturer of the product.